 We Can Answer Your Questions during Your Free Consultation

-Please schedule a free consultation with our Rhode Island workers’ compensation attorneys by calling locally (888) 281-3100.
+Please schedule a free consultation with our Providence workers’ compensation attorneys by calling locally (888) 281-3100.
 You can also contact us online for an appointment.
 We can meet you at our offices in Providence or Middletown for your convenience.
 Most workers' compensation cases are taken on a contingency fee basis, meaning you pay no attorney fees unless we win compensation for you.